godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 collected on the account on which they were set.
 These fees would be only applied if the account is write locked by the transaction.
 The owner of the account can do lamport transfer to recover these fees.
-So instead of fees going to the validator, these fees go to the **writable account** i.e owner of the writable account.
+So instead of fees going to the validator, these fees go to the **writable account**, therefore the owner of the writable account.
 It will be dapp developer's responsibility to advertise the required PRAW fees to its users.
-User will have to specify the maximum amount of PRAW fees that they are willing to pay in the transaction.
-This way solana user and wallet adapters always know how much maximum fees they will end up paying to execute the transactions.
-If a user paid PRAW fees in excess the remaining amount of fees will be returned back to the user.
+Users must specify the maximum amount of PRAW fees they are willing to pay in the transaction.
+This way, solana user and wallet adapters always know how much total fees they will pay to execute the transactions.
+If a user pays PRAW fees in excess, the excess fees will be refunded to the user.
 Like prioritization fees, these fees will depend on the CU requested by the transaction.

 ## Motivation

 ### Broken Mechanics

 When write-lock is taken, there are no checks on whether the program needs it or guarantees it will be used eventually.
+There are no checks or any conditions to take a write lock on an account.
+Whenever a write-lock is taken on an account, other transactions using the same account cannot be executed in parallel and would be retried, making the execution sequential.
 Whenever a transaction takes the write-lock, there is no punishment for taking the write-lock and not using it.
 Dapps have no authority over who can write-access the accounts owned by them.
 There is a 12M CUs per block per writable account limit, which makes the block space very important, and dapps would like to use it efficiently.
 Write-lock grievers use this advantage to get a competitive edge by write-locking the accounts of their competitors or dapp.
 Dapps may also want to incentivize certain transactions more than others during specific scenarios or conditions.
 Currently, dapps can regulate transactions that are executed successfully but cannot punish transactions that fail or that never CPI into the dapp.
 This makes honest users the cost bearer.
 There should be a mechanism where Dapps can monetize the accounts owned by them and then distribute the incentives as they see fit.
+As it is Dapp which has paid rent on these accounts they can be considered as Dapps property and should be able to regulate or monitize its usage.

 ### Spamming